 Since Mysore has such a lot to offer in terms of art, culture, nature and wildlife, you should make it a point to cover all the places that will stand out for your children.

 Another thing to keep in mind beforehand is the food that you will be feeding your children along the journey.
 Make sure it is completely hygienic and freshly prepared.

 As mothers, our life completely changes when we have kids.
-We surely enjoy our time with kids.
+We surely enjoy our time with the kids.
 But we do tend to lose ourselves to set routines, prioritizing our families and not ourselves.
 Like most other mums, this was my story as well until one day I came across a picture album from the past.

 Turning the pages of the album brought a smile to my face because they were all fun travel pictures from my earlier days.
 I immediately stood in front of the mirror to re-discover the missing ‘me.’
-All these years, I had refrained myself from traveling but now I knew the time had to come to set foot outside.
+All these years, I had refrained from traveling but now I knew the time had to come to set foot outside.

 Itinerary for Parents Traveling from Bangalore to Mysore

-Like I mentioned a little earlier in this blog that creating a good itinerary is a must before you take a trip with your children.
+As I mentioned a little earlier in this blog that creating a good itinerary is a must before you take a trip with your children.
 Since I traveled from Bangalore, let me share my own itinerary and plan with you below.